-- A topic name, citations of the 2 related empirical research articles chosen and a brief description of the topic (one paragraph describing why the topic is appropriate and interesting, and how the 2 research articles that you have chosen will help you investigate the topic should be submitted to the "Term Paper" section of Blackboard.
+- A topic name, citations of the 2 related empirical research articles chosen and a brief description of the topic (one paragraph describing why the topic is appropriate and interesting, and how the 2 research articles that you have chosen will help you investigate the topic should be submitted to the "Term Paper" section of Canvas.
 Submissions via email will not be accepted.
 This will account for 10% of the term paper grade. - 2) The term paper topic and articles chosen will be finalized after feedback from the instructor/GTF.
-Electronic versions of the complete articles should be submitted on Blackboard.
-After the due date, you may not change your chosen topic and articles without my consent. - 3) Peer review (optional) A draft of the paper that will be given to other students in the class to review.
-If you chose to do the peer review, you must bring a hardcopy draft of your paper to class on the date it is due.
-If you choose to do this, it will account for 20% of the term paper grade (10 for your editing ability of your peer's paper and 10% for the draft).
+Electronic versions of the complete articles should be submitted on Canvas.
+After the due date, you may not change your chosen topic and articles without the instructor/GTF's consent. - 3) Peer review (optional) A draft of the paper that will be given to other students in the class to review.
+If you choose to do the peer review, you must bring a hardcopy draft of your paper to class on the date it is due.
+If you choose to do this, it will account for 20% of the term paper grade (10% for your editing ability of your peer's paper and 10% for the draft).
 If you choose NOT to go through this process your final paper will be graded with this 20% included in the assessment.
-Edited papers are due back in the following class. - 4) Safe Assign check- I strongly encourage you to upload your paper to SafeAssign on Blackboard and check for originality of writing for yourself before submitting your paper for grading.
+Edited papers are due back in the following class. - 4) VeriCite check- I strongly encourage you to upload your paper to VeriCite on Canvas and check for originality of writing for yourself before submitting your paper for grading.
 Students who are asked to upload after submission are REQUIRED to upload their papers.
 In these cases, failure to do so in a timely fashion will adversely affect your grade.
-At that time, if your writing is found lacking in originality, you may be penalized (see academic honesty section below)! - 5) The final version of the paper is due on Tuesday, Mar.
-10th.
+At that time, if your writing is found lacking in originality, you may be penalized (see academic honesty section below)! - 5) The final version of the paper is due in class during week 9 of term (see course schedule).
 The paper as well as the peer edited draft (for those who took the option) should be submitted in hardcopy at the beginning of class.
 The paper should include a title page, abstract and citations written in APA style (reference copies of the APA Publication Manual are available in many of the University Libraries).